dwi-tanto-p/SortedName/README.md

 for example if your text file in working-folder just type your file name (ex unsorted-name.txt) otherwise type full part of file location (ex c:\folderName\unsorted-name.txt )

-and the program will short them by first by  last-name and then by fist-name.
+and the program will short them by last-name at the first and then by fist-name.

 for example if you type file name c:/unsorted-names-list.txt that contain :